18F/eng-hiring/_pages/interviews/engineer.md

 - That they talk about something technical, not just what agile is
 - Discussion of iteration and how that affects their design
 - Discusses roles of communication and end users
-- Talks about balancing extensibility vs. ‘you aint gonna need it’
+- Talks about balancing extensibility vs. ‘you ain’t gonna need it’
 - Candidate can discuss the downsides of agile
 - Candidate talks about refactoring as part of agile